rubrik-devops/rubrik-cloudforms/README.md

 # :blue_book: Documentation

-Here are some resources to get you started!
+Here are some resources to get you started.
 If you find any challenges from this project are not properly documented or are unclear, please [raise an issue](https://github.com/rubrikinc/rubrik-management-pack-for-cloudforms/issues/new/choose) and let us know!
 This is a fun, safe environment - don't worry if you're a GitHub newbie! :heart:

 * [Quick Start Guide](https://github.com/rubrikinc/rubrik-management-pack-for-cloudforms/blob/master/docs/quick-start.md)
 * [BLOG: Backup-as-a-Service with Rubrik and Red Hat CloudForms](https://www.rubrik.com/blog/backup-as-a-service-rubrik-cloudforms/)